PROJECT MANAGEMENT: Project Management is No Popularity Contest

-Observing the project decision-makers who select an enterprise resource planning (ERP) solution is something of a study of the human condition says Johani Marais, country manager, HansaWorld.
+Observing the decision-makers who select an enterprise resource planning (ERP) solution is something of a study of the human condition.
 From the highs of imagined benefits and anticipated advantages, to the lows of failed expectations and ballooning costs, all the emotions of life can play out.
 Thats because a great deal of ERP projects arent delivered on time, on deadline and within budget.
-Ensuring that yours is requires stringent project management which starts with a healthy dose of realism and a good project manager who doesnt expect to be the most popular person in the office.
+Ensuring that yours does, says Johani Marais, country manager of HansaWorld, requires stringent project management which starts with a healthy dose of realism.
+And, she stresses, good project managers are typically not the most popular people in the office.

-ERP projects are by their very definition complex and very demanding on all who participate in them.
-The benefits of a good ERP solution are abundantly clear, but getting to those benefits is rarely a simple or pleasant journey.
-At the start of such initiatives, the project manager has to make certain allowances where especially budgets and time are concerned and then stick to them.
+Thats because ERP projects are by their very definition complex and very demanding on all who participate in them.
+The benefits of a good ERP solution are abundantly clear, but getting to those benefits is rarely a simple or pleasant journey, Marais says.

+Marais is adamant that at the start of such initiatives, the project manager has to make certain allowances where especially budgets and time are concerned.
 These projects tend to be lengthy; even 6 or 8 months is a long time.
-Anticipate that people will get sick, the unexpected will crop up and the addition of new features or modules which were never part of the initial plan may well become necessary some way into the project.
+Anticipate that people will get sick, the unexpected will crop up and the addition of new features or modules which were never part of the initial plan may well become necessary some way into the project, she says.

-These are practical realities which crop up time and time again in enterprise projects; acknowledging them at the start means being in a position to more accurately plan execution and manage expectations.
+These are practical realities which crop up time and time again in enterprise projects, says Marais, and acknowledging them at the start means being in a position to more accurately plan execution and manage expectations.

-Once the configuration and implementation of the software is underway, attention quickly turns to the quality of the project data.
+Once the configuration and implementation of the software is underway, she says attention quickly turns to the quality of the data.
 Despite the fact that Garbage in garbage out is a widely accepted truth in the ICT industry, data is a constant problem.
-Not only are there routinely issues with duplicates and inconsistent formatting, but in many instances the data just isnt provided in good time.
+Not only are there routinely issues with duplicates and inconsistent formatting, but in many instances the data just isnt provided in good time, she says.

-Whats more many business owners dont want to spend on two critical activities which are perceived to be low-value: testing and change management.
+Whats more, Marais says many business owners dont want to spend on two critical, yet on the face of it, low value activities.
+These are testing and change management.

-Testing depends on using the data sets which will be processed in the production system.
-Unless this is done, and done thoroughly, there really is no way of knowing for sure how the project system will perform at go-live.
-However, it is a routinely neglected discipline which many managers see as a costly inconvenience.
+Testing, she says, depends on using the data sets which will be processed in the production system.
+Unless this is done, and done thoroughly, there really is no way of knowing for sure how the system will perform at go-live.
+However, it is a neglected discipline which many managers see as a costly inconvenience.
 Its not.
-It is a vital step.
+It is a vital step, she stresses.

 In short, in stringently executing the necessary steps which go from project initiation to project delivery, the project manager is likely to get on a lot of nerves.
 Certainly, a thick skin is required, as is a good deal of firm diplomacy.
 But the project manager must accept that their gambit is not to win friends.
 It is to deliver successful ERP projects.